 KIT (my favorite yearbook acronym) = Keep In Touch.
 Don’t fall off of your favorite employer's radar – resolve to have one touch point with your professional contacts this summer!
 The summer months are a great hiatus from school for many of you, but don't treat them as a hiatus from recruiting until you accept an offer.

 Although the recruitment process is a little quieter when school is not in session, it does not stop until you accept an internship offer.
-If you're not attending SLPs, here are some things you can do to make sure you stay alive for the fall interview season and offer period.
+If you're not attending SLPs, here are some things you can do to make sure you stay alive for the consideration in the summer and fall offer periods.

 - Will you be visiting your desired internship city this summer?
 If so, contact the recruiter to see if you can swing by the office to say hello.
 Be prepared for them to say they won't have capacity to host you, BUT they may also say yes!